Audrey Green Rogers - Associate Professor

 In 2011, Patusky received the “SNHU Science Literacy for 21st Century Learners and the Building Content Grant" and in 2009, the ''Knowledge Background for Elementary School Teachers of Science.''

-Margaret Cotter Harris - Associate Professor
+Margaret Cotter Harris - Professor

 Harris serves on the University Curriculum Committee and as chair of the School of Education Curriculum Committee.

 She received her Bachelor of Science in Education from Boston State College, MALS from Boston University with an emphasis in African studies and received her Doctorate of Education in 2003 from the University of Massachusetts with an emphasis on Curriculum Development.
 She was awarded National Board Professional Teaching Certification: Adolescence and Young Adulthood/Social Studies-History in 2003.

 Marilyn Fenton - Associate Professor